Dance: Health & Safety Policy

 General Awareness

 We are committing to cultivating a warm, homely feel where the children can play.
-However, please remain vigilant, as the building is open to the public, so please keep an eye on your children.
+However, please remain vigilant as the building is open to the public.
+Please keep an eye on your children.

 February 26th 2025